 To-date, the NNHF has supported development programs in more than 40 countries across the world.

 The three focus areas for NNHF development programs are:

 3. Education and awareness

-The NNHF currently funds three types of development programme: projects, fellowships and awards
+The NNHF currently funds three types of development programs: projects, fellowships and awards.

 For more information about the Novo Nordisk Hemophilia Foundation, including details of how to apply for funding, please visit www.nnhf.org.